Rapid and Reliable Quadruped Motion Planning with Omnidirectional Jumping: Framework

 \section{Framework}

-In this section, we provide a brief overview of our hierarchical planning framework that allows dynamic exploration over challenging environments.
-First, the robot uses its perception stack (brown block in Fig.2) to estimate its pose and build a robot-centric elevation map of the environment around it.
-The robot's operator then provides a desired position to the robot (yellow block in Fig.2).
-Taking into account the terrain elevation and the physical limits of the robot, the high-level sampling-based planner (blue block) generates a collision-free trajectory that includes walking and jumping modes.
-The generated trajectory produces an associated mode schedule, which is used by the high-level trajectory tracking controller (purple block) to inform the lower-level locomotion module (green block) when to walk or jump.
+In this section, we provide a brief overview of our hierarchical planning framework that enables navigation of challenging environments that require omnidirectional jumping.
+First, the robot uses its perception stack (red block in Fig.~\ref{fig:framework_bd}) to estimate its pose and build a robot-centric elevation map of the environment.
+The robot's operator then provides a desired position to the robot (orange block).
+Taking into account the terrain elevation, the physical limits of the robot, and process noise of path tracking on hardware, the high-level sampling-based planner (blue block) generates a geometric motion plan.
+This plan is comprised of a collision-free path together with a mode schedule of feasible actions that traverse this path.
+A high-level tracking controller uses this data to issue the commands to the mid-level locomotion module (green block), which consists of walking and jumping controllers.
 Walking is accomplished with a hybrid convex model predictive control/whole-body impulse control scheme, discussed in \cite{kim2019highly}.
 The jumping controller, discussed in detail in Section III, is based on kino-dynamic trajectory optimization.
-Our framework allows the robot to quickly plan and execute dynamic omnidirectional trajectories that cannot be generated under common simplifications like planar jumping or quasi-static walking.
+The mid-level locomotion module determines the reaction forces and reference foot step locations, which are mapped to torque commands by the low-level whole body controller (purple block).
+Our framework enables the robot to quickly plan and follow motion plans that cannot be generated under common simplifications like planar jumping or quasi-static walking.